aristovpro/aristovpro.github.io/templates/index.md

 __Duties:__

-Development of client-side web-applications, cross-browser layout of websites, html-letters.
-Got skills to develop complex projects, support someone else's code.
+Development of client-side web-applications, cross-browser layouts of websites, html-letters.
+Got skills in development of complex projects and working on someone else’s code.

 Using Atlassian Jira as a project management system.